vigo/dotfiles-light/README.md

 #### `whoseport`

-Sometimes you need to stop a process which has already captured you port:
+Sometimes you may need to find the process for the port in use (*already*):

 ```bash
 $ whoseport 8000